-When it comes to making the decisions about and for the minor child, the court will assign legal custody to one or both of the parents.
+When it comes to making the decisions about and for the minor child, the court will assign legal rights child custody to one or both of the parents.
 These are decisions impacting the child’s environment such as where they will go to school, their religious activities, and medical care.
-If the court wants both parents to be involved in this decision-making process, they will likely order joint legal custody.
+If the court wants both parents to be involved in this decision-making process, they will most likely order joint legal custody.
 On the other hand, if the court feels that one parent should be the decision maker, they will likely order sole legal custody to that parent.

 Visitation rights in a legal separation